-Like most websites, we may automatically receive and record information in our server logs from your browser when you visit aclufoundation.org.
+We may automatically receive and record information from your browser when you visit our Site.
 The information that we collect with these automated methods may include your IP address, cookie information, browser type, system type, and the referring URL.

-Website performance cookies allow us to make the website easier and more pleasant to use.
+Website Performance: Website performance cookies allow us to make our Site easier and more pleasant to use.
 For example, they may enable us to:

 - Determine how often and where you see our “breaking news” alerts or promotions.

 - Save you time when filling out a form by populating it with information you provided in previous visits.

 - Registration: If you are visiting our Site as a registered user — for example, when you manage your subscriptions for our email lists — we may place cookies in your browser that allow our Site to recognize that you are logged in.